-It is extremely important that clubs, players, coaches, match officials, league officials, volunteers, parents, carers and facility providers adhere to the Government’s new national COVID-19 lockdown restrictions and we implore everyone to follow these.
+It's extremely important that clubs, players, coaches, match officials, league officials, volunteers, parents, carers, and facility providers continue to strictly follow both The FA’s guidance and the UK Government's latest guidance on COVID-19.

 Further updates will be added to this page as appropriate.

-The best way of contacting us during this time will be via email or direct lines, rather than the main number.
-For further details of the impact of the current lockdown on our staff and business plour ease read our Operations Update.
+The best way of contacting us during this time via email or direct lines, rather than calling the main office number.
+For further details of the impact of the current lockdown on our staff and business please read our Operations Update.

 Coaching, Safeguarding and Referee Courses